Douglas W. Bousfield

 Fluid mechanics • rheology • numerical methods • coating processes

 My research is directed at the application of fluid mechanics and rheology to industrial processes such as paper coating, paper web formation, printing, bubble coalescence, filtration, flotation, and polymeric film coating.
 Emphasis is placed on the development of simplified models to represent specific processes and the verification of these models with experiments.
 A number of novel experimental tools have been built to show the important mechanisms of various processes.
 Several unique areas have emerged in this effort understanding these processes.
+Recently, research on how to use cellulose nanofibers to help generate materials that can replace plastic in packaging applications has been started.

 - Particle Motion Modeling